WHAT IS BALANCE?

 There are several types of yoga poses, or asanas: meditative, cultural, and therapeutic poses.

 Meditation helps to calm the mind and reduce anxiety.
 Because stress is a trigger for many vestibular patients, reducing stress can also help to minimize symptoms like dizziness and vertigo.
 Controlled breathing, or pranayama, is a tool that can help you control your energy level, reduce stress, increase your endurance and reduce your anxiety.

-Certain therapeutic poses can be helpful for different ailments, like imbalance, dizziness, diabetes, arthritis or back pain.
+Certain therapeutic poses can be helpful for different ailments, like imbalance, dizziness, diabetes, arthritis, or back pain.
 Yoga can be considered “therapeutic” when poses are adjusted to fit the unique needs of the practitioner.
-Some yoga classes are designing for special groups with unique needs, such as people with balance issues.
+Some yoga classes are designed for special groups with unique needs, such as people with balance issues.

 Integration of Vestibular and Yoga Theory

 The human balance system is extremely complex, with multiple organs working in rhythm to maintain balance (and avoid dizziness).
 The vestibular system – the balance system in the inner ear – must coordinate with the brain and the rest of the body.
 Three aspects of the vestibular system help with balance: vestibular ocular reflex (VOR), vestibular spinal reflex (VSR) and balance strategies.

 VOR is a reflex that maintains visual focus when the head is moving in a different direction and/or at a different speed than the body.
 When practicing yoga poses, focusing on a focal point while moving the head and body in a different direction helps to foster the VOR.

 VSR helps to maintain the body’s alignment, as well as the head’s position in relation to the body.
 It also stabilizes the head during movement of the body.
 Practicing yoga “balance poses” helps to foster this VSR, especially when you practice the poses with eyes closed.

 There are 3 strategies needed to maintain balance.